 - C-reactive protein (CRP) level

 - Lyme disease, to rule out Lyme as a cause for the symptoms

 - Uric acid, to rule out gout

-Imaging studies used to diagnose rheumatoid arthritis include:
+Imaging studies used to diagnose rheumatoid arthritis include the following:

 - X-rays (first choice): Hands, wrists, knees, feet, elbows, shoulders, hips, cervical spine, and other joints as indicated